A Sound Investment in Our Children

 6 MONTH

-For your baby’s initial evaluation, the EI service coordinator will most likely send a Speech Language Pathologist (SLP), a Developmental Therapist (DT-H), a Physical Therapist (PT) and an Occupational Therapist (OT) who will each conduct their own tests with the baby to determine if their services are required.
+For your baby’s initial evaluation, the EI service coordinator will most likely send a Speech Language Pathologist (SLP), a Developmental Therapist-Hearing (DT-H), a Physical Therapist (PT) and an Occupational Therapist (OT) who will each conduct their own tests with the baby to determine if their services are required.
 Minimally you will have a Speech Language Pathologist (SLP) who specializes in language acquisition and also may have a Developmental Therapist – Hearing (DT-H) who works specifically with children who have hearing loss.
-Your EI service coordinator will work to schedule follow up with any additional evaluations your child may need and will create the Family Service Plan (FSP) based on the outcomes of these evaluations.
+Your EI service coordinator will work to schedule follow-up with any additional evaluations your child may need and will create your Family Service Plan (FSP) based on the outcomes of these evaluations.

-By participating in Early Intervention your child will will have a team to support them to create a path for lifetime success.
+By participating in Early Intervention, your child will have a team to support them to create a path for lifetime success.
 Your EI service team will help your child with their social, emotional, cognitive, and behavioral development ultimately assisting them with being ready for Preschool or Kindergarten.

 AUDIOLOGY CLINIC